pilgreen/loopit/README.md

 # loopit
 A GO program to loop structured data through the template engine

-This is a command-line program that pushes a CSV or JSON file through the "text/template" package and echo the results to Stdout.
+This is a command-line program that pushes a CSV or JSON file through the "text/template" package and prints the results to Stdout.

 Example usage: